Rooks County, Kansas Land For Sale (9 results)

 Income Producing Potential: The tillable acres offer reliable ag income, while the habitat-rich areas are perfect for personal use or generating revenue through a hunting lease.
 The pasture portion of the property could also support a cattle herd.

-Utilities On Site: Electricity runs along the South and North side of the property, making it easy to set up a hunting cabin, camper site, or future build site.
+Utilities On Site: Electricity runs along the North side of the property, making it easy to set up a hunting cabin, camper site, or future build site.

-Access: Quality chalk roads provide great access to the property along the South and West side, while a dirt road runs along the North.
+Access: Quality chalk roads provide great access to the property along the West side, while a dirt road runs along the North.

 Driving Directions: From Stockton, KS along HWY 183, travel North 6 miles to C Rd.
 Turn East and travel 7 miles on C Rd. to the intersection of C Rd. and 25 Rd.
-This marks the Southwest corner of the property.
+Travel North 1/2 mile to the Southwest corner of the property.

 Mineral Rights: Transfer With The Sale